Performance record of clubs in the Premier League

 Since inception in 1992 there have been 51 clubs who have played in the Premier League.
-Seven clubs have won the Premier League: Manchester United (thirteen times), Manchester City (eight times), Chelsea (five times), Arsenal (three times), Liverpool (twice) Blackburn Rovers (once) and Leicester City (once).
+Six clubs have won the Premier League: Manchester United (thirteen times), Manchester City (eight times), Chelsea (five times), Arsenal (four times), Liverpool (twice) Blackburn Rovers (once) and Leicester City (once).

 Record of finishing positions of clubs in the Premier League

-Table correct as at the end of the 2024–25 Premier League season.
+Table correct as at the end of the 2025–26 Premier League season.